BayviewComputerClub/smoothie-cms/README.md

 GET "/pages/{slug}" - Returns a PageResponse with a single page (by slug).

+GET "/pages/rendered/{slug}" - Returns a PageResponse with a single page, that is rendered with EJS and Markdown support.
+A JSON object in the request body will be passed to EJS.

 GET "/navs/{parent}" - Returns a PageResponse with all pages with the specified parent, and has "display_on_nav" set to to true.

 ### PageResponse